cha-nox/docker-exercise/README.md

 4. Enjoy [your app](http://127.0.0.1:3000) !

 # Additional informations
 - You can run `docker ps` to see informations about the running containers.
-These informations includes the status of the last healthcheck under de "STATUS" section.
+These informations includes the last healthcheck status under the "STATUS" section.